-The fifth and final leg of the ZooTV tour kicks off Down Under, and there are a few changes to the setlist.
-'Desire' has been dropped in favour of 'Daddy's Gonna Pay For Your Crashed Car' opening the encore, and the song starts whilst MacPhisto is still in his dressing room applying the final touches to his make-up.
-Cameras follow him as he sings to himself in the mirror, puts on his gold jacket and walks out onto the stage.
+The fifth and final leg of the ZooTV Tour kicks off Down Under, with a few setlist changes to accommodate more songs from the new album; 'Desire' has been dropped in favour of 'Daddy's Gonna Pay For Your Crashed Car' opening the encore.

 "I know you like your pop stars to be exciting, so I bought these," MacPhisto tells the crowd, showing off his boots.
 "You need a good gimmick, don't you, these days... with all the competition.
 Michael Jackson and Madonna.
 I think she's gorgeous.
 Would you like to see me without my clothes on?" he adds, referring to her recent book and raunchy current world tour.
 The crowd scream excitedly at this suggestion.
 "Do you know that before I became a celebrity, nobody found me very attractive at all," the devil reveals.
 "Now everybody loves me!
 All the glitz and the glamour makes you very sexy."
 He observes that the Australians like celebrities, and asks: "What are you doing with poor old Derryn Hinch, then?"
 The controversial journalist, dubbed 'The Human Headline' and notorious for being kicked out of jobs, had just been sacked from his own current affairs show Hinch by Network Ten.
 "Shame, shame, shame!" cries MacPhisto, quoting Hinch's supposed catchphrase from a parody by Steve Vizard (much to the surprise and amusement of the crowd).
 He gives him a call; Derryn answers the phone, and guffaws knowingly when MacPhisto introduces himself.
 "I don't understand it, I hear you've lost your job, old chap," says MacPhisto, telling him they think he's terrific.
 Derryn says he's very kind, adding: "People have been mentioning your name in my office all week, or at least your group's name."
 MacPhisto is delighted to hear it; he likes getting "a bit of respect from the media".
 It's just an excuse for a bad pun, though – "My staffers come to me and they keep saying 'I've been sacked'.
 I'd say 'You too?'"
 The audience groan.
 MacPhisto explains that U2 have their own television station and they'd love for Derryn to work for ZooTV if he's not doing anything else.
 He laughs and says he'd appreciate the extra work, then asks how MacPhisto got his number.
 "I know many things," MacPhisto replies enigmatically.
 Derryn says they owe him a favour "for intruding on my Friday night at home", and asks if they'll dedicate Mysterious Ways to the Ten Network at tomorrow night's show.
 "I get the joke, ha ha," MacPhisto humours him.
 Derryn laughs as MacPhisto sings him 'I Just Called To Say I Love You', accompanied by the crowd.